+Journal: International Journal of Health Services

+Manuscript ID Draft

+Manuscript Type: Original Article

+Keywords:
-The gradient in health inequalities reflects a relationship between health and social circumstance with evidence demonstrating that health worsens as you move down the socioeconomic scale.
-Few European countries have developed specific policies that attempt to level up this social gradient in health.
-A notable exception is Norway's Public Health Act (2012), which specifically aims to tackle the gradient by addressing the social determinants of health.

-In this paper, we draw on data from two studies that investigated how municipalities in Norway deal with the challenges of addressing the social determinants of health in a structure of multilevel governance.
-In doing so, we apply theoretical perspectives, as defined in the Gradient at the municipality level.
-The paper aims to describe and analyse how local governments follow the requirements of the Act by a Health in All Policies (HiAP) approach.
+Abstract: The gradient in health inequalities reflects a relationship between health and social circumstance demonstrating that health worsens as you move down the socio-economic scale.
+Norway's Public Health Act specifically aims to tackle the gradient by addressing the social determinants of health.
+In this paper, we draw on data from two studies that investigated how municipalities in Norway deal with these challenges.
+In doing so, we apply theoretical perspectives, as defined in the Gradient Evaluation Framework (GEF), in order to analyse the implementation of the Act at the municipality level.
+The paper aims to describe and analyse how local governments follow the requirements of the Act.
 In doing so, the following research questions are addressed: Which policies are implemented at the local level to reduce social inequalities in health among families and children?
 How is intersectoral collaboration carried out and who is taking part in the collaboration?
 The paper draws on both quantitative survey data from questionnaires sent to all Norwegian municipalities and qualitative interview data in six municipalities.
 The findings show that there is raised awareness of the significance of social determinants among an increased number of municipalities, indicating that the PHA is being implemented according to its objectives.